Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/EmbeddedUserManual.md

 ##### MCU nr.
 2:

+###### Water pressure sensor

-**Water pressure sensor:** Connect the red wire to Vout+ on the boost converter and blue wire to 110 Ohms of resistors.
+Connect the red wire to Vout+ on the boost converter and blue wire to 110 Ohms of resistors.
 Connect those resistors to Vout- on the boost converter.
 Connect pin Vin+ to VCC 3.3V and Vin- to ground, then adjust the potentiometer until the converter outputs 24V.
 Connect a signal wire to a point between the 110 Ohms and the TL-136, then connect that wire to pin 7 on the Heltec.

 Power on the Heltec board:
 Ensure the Heltec is powered through USB or an external power source.